 Virginia is the ideal destination for anyone who appreciates the beauty of nature.
 You will enjoy basking in scenery filled with nature’s best: the mountains to the west are a joy to watch, and the beaches to the east exhibit nature at its most basic.

 Aside from a strong economy, the south-eastern state has a well-known education system, excellent hospitality, and rich cultural diversity.
-You wouldn’t want to miss out on everything in Virginia, but we know it isn’t easy to persuade you in a few lines, so we made sure to provide you with all of the reasons why you should relocate to the state as soon as possible!
+You wouldn’t want to miss out on everything in Virginia, but we know it isn’t easy to persuade you in a few lines, so we made sure to provide you with all of the reasons to move and live in Virginia!

 Virginia has a role in American history